A Decade of News Forum Interactions: Threaded Conversations, Signed Votes, and Topical Tags: Background and Summary

-To protect user privacy, we anonymize all persistent identifiers such as user and comment IDs using a salted cryptographic hash (see Section~\ref{sec:anonymization}), and the raw text of comments is not publicly distributed by us.
+To protect user privacy, we anonymize all persistent identifiers such as user and comment IDs using a salted cryptographic hash (see Section~\ref{sec:methods}), and the raw text of comments is not publicly distributed by us.
 To respect these constraints while still enabling research that requires the use of text, we pre-computed vector representations for each of the more than 75 million texts in the dataset that we publicly share.
-We use a state-of-the-art, specialised open embedding model ``KaLM-embedding-multilingual-mini-v1''\footnote{\url{https://huggingface.co/HIT-TMG/KaLM-embedding-multilingual-mini-v1}} from the Hugging Face Model Hub.
+We use a state-of-the-art, specialised open embedding model ``KaLM-embedding-multilingual-mini-v1''(\url{https://huggingface.co/HIT-TMG/KaLM-embedding-multilingual-mini-v1}) from the Hugging Face Model Hub.

-With this dataset, we go beyond typical (US)-English-centric contributions by providing a large-scale textual data source in German, a mid-resourced language spoken by around 100 million people worldwide.
-Furthermore, the user base of DerStandard predominantly uses the Austrian variant of Standard German, which makes this dataset also an excellent source for studying the subtle variations from other variants of the pluricentric German language~\cite{Clyne1991}.
-The period covered by our data includes numerous contentious political events in Austria and the world in general.
+With this dataset, we extend beyond the predominantly (U.S.) English-centric focus of many large-scale online datasets by providing a rich data source centered on German, a mid-resourced language spoken by around 100 million people worldwide, in the specific context of Austria.
+The period covered by our data includes numerous contentious political events, both in Austria and the world in general.
 Despite being a small European country, Austria is often considered a model for broader sociopolitical trends in Germany and other Western European countries.
 Its location in Central Europe and historical role as a crossing point between Eastern, Western, and Southern Europe give it shared characteristics with many of its neighboring countries.